yujiri8/rttp/README.md

 The file 'SCRAPS' contains a couple of less important thoughts (that I don't need input on) and bunch of disorganized scraps of dialog that might end up being used.

-# Big things that still need doing

-* The kiss may be a solvable problem now.
-I contrived Renier's arrival to stop this in part 1 because I couldn't write it even if I wanted to, but now that MC isn't always POV, it's possible he and his favorite girl could do it at some point in part 3 where it could be offscreen or something.
-I would love to not do it at all, but with them having wanted to since DDLC, it's entirely implausible that they never get around to it after all this.

 # Other, smaller things

 * Should I edit chapter22 so Adam actually tries to wipe Natsuki's memories at the rift, but it doesn't work?
 I feel it's a bit iffy that he just offhandly reveals that memory wipe doesn't work on prepared characters without the player seeing it fail.